Taxes and Laws Related to Woodlands

 Managed Forest Law (MFL) is a state program that encourages long-term sustainability of private woodlands through a tax incentive.
 In exchange for having and following a written forest management plan, landowners receive a reduced property tax rate on enrolled woodlands.
 On average, in Wisconsin, productive forest land is taxed at $34/acre.
 This same land, if enrolled in MFL, is taxed at $1.90/acre for open land, and $9.49/acre for closed land, along with a small tax on any income from a timber sale.
 (Open land is open to the public for limited recreational uses: hunting, fishing, hiking, sight-seeing, and cross-country skiing.)
 To be eligible to enter the program, you must enter a minimum of 20 acres of woodland and work with a certified forester who will write a management plan.
 Learn more about the MFL program.

 Many landowners are attracted to the MFL program for the tax benefits to the land.
 However, access to certification through the American Tree Farm System and the Forest Stewardship Council, along with the external affirmation of sustainable forest management, are an extra bonus if you want to feel more certain about your decisions and the future of your woods.
-One important note: if you are interested in the MFL program because of the certification, note that you have to opt in to the certification program in addition to enrolling in MFL.

 Many forestry activities have tax implications, so the National Timber Tax website is a valuable tool for every woodland owner.
 The site discusses the difference between owning woodland for personal use, business, or investment property, and what that means for the associated taxes.
 Depending on how you hold property, you may be able to access deductions for planting and costs associated with maintaining the forest.
 The US Forest Service maintains the site, which provides annual tax fact sheets and also has other resources including archived webinars and more publications.
 This would also be a good website to share with your CPA.
 The site also has an overview of federal income tax issues related to woodland property.

 One concept to be aware of is basis, which is defined as the value of the trees separate from the land.
 Equivalently, it is the proportion of your property purchasing price that was trees (rather than land).
 Basis comes into play when selling timber—you only pay taxes on the increase in value of the trees sold.
-Learn how to determine your basis and keep more timber income (PDF).

 Several laws in Wisconsin relate to woodland owners and use of property.